ACA and IRS Reporting Demystified

 Kristin Lewis, Director of Product Management, Equifax Workforce Solutions

+Need help with ACA compliance and IRS reporting?
 Contact us to learn more about our award-winning ACA Management Platform.